-- 'java.lang.OutOfMemoryError' - as described in the Java Language Specification.
-This exception replaces the 'OutOfMemoryException' from the DRMAA IDL specification. - 'DrmCommunicationException' - The DRMS could not be contacted. - 'AuthorizationException' - the session owner does not have permission to perform the chosen operation. - 'Java.lang.IllegalArgumentException' - as described in the Java Language Specification.
-This exception replaces the 'IllegalArgumentException' from the DRMAA IDL specification.
+- [NoActiveSessionException](#) - the session has not been initialized or 'exit()' has already been called. - 'java.lang.OutOfMemoryError' - as described in the Java Language Specification.
+[This exception replaces the OutOfMemoryException from the DRMAA IDL specification.](#) - 'DrmCommunicationException' - The DRMS could not be contacted. - 'AuthorizationException' - the session owner does not have permission to perform the chosen operation.

+- 'Java.lang.IllegalArgumentException' - as described in the Java Language Specification.
+This exception replaces the 'InvalidArgumentException' from the DRMAA IDL specification.
 It MAY only be raised by methods with input arguments. - 'InternalException' - due to an error in the DRMAA implementation, the chosen operation could not be performed.

-The JobTemplate implementation MUST support two types of exceptions for the setter operations:
+The 'JobTemplate' implementation MUST support two types of exceptions for the setter operations: